atticus-sullivan/bundestagswahl_sitzrechner/README.md

    stage.
 Also for the elections the data is shipped with this tool this wasn't relevant as far as I can see).

+Also note that the distribution scheme usually also includes how the seats a party won are distributed among the different states (Bundesländer).
+But because this was not really intersting for my comparisions as well as I don't really know how to present all this data, this phase of the schemes is also not considered.

 ## Usage / Options / Features
 ```bash
 Usage: sitzrechner [OPTIONS] [YEARS]...